 Porter College is named after Benjamin Porter, the grandfather of three contributors to UCSC.
-The family owned some of the land of Porter Meadow (a meadow right next to Porter College), and donated this as well.
+The Porter family owned some of the lands of Porter Meadow (a meadow right next to Porter College) and donated this as well.

 Porter was in fact named “College Five” for about 12 years before it received its official name.
 Porter opened in 1969.

 Porter’s theme revolves around the arts.
 The core course explores Art and the social implications of famous works.

 Porter College is located on the lower west side of the University of California, Santa Cruz, just south of Kresge College and slightly north of Rachel Carson College.